ryangadz/3DPrinters/Voron0/Mods/Toolhead/readme.md

 ## Why?
 The Mini Afterburner is all one piece on top of a very flimsy mount.
 If a fan goes bad or extruder gets jamed you must take the entire thing apart.
 Recently the wires broke on my thermistor which finally made me look for better options.
 I knew I wanted a design where each piece could be serviced individually.

 Since I didn't want to design a new extruder I looked at LGX Lite, Sherpa Mini, and Orbiter 2.
-I choose the Orbiter 2 for a few reasons: It had larger gears than the Sherba for flexibles, and it could be removed by 2 top screws unlike the LGX.
+I choose the Orbiter 2 for a few reasons: It had larger gears than the Sherpa for flexibles, and it could be removed by 2 top screws unlike the LGX.
 All are good choices and you can't go wrong with any of them.

 ![Original Voron Gantry v.
 Dual Rail](ToolheadCAD.png)